Trip Reports

 I (Ed Thelen) have been to ATA twice, with friends.
 The main contact at the site is Susie Jorgansen (tel: 530 335-2364) (site manager).

-ATA is about 13 miles from Burney, the route is well marked.
+ATA is about 13 miles south east of Burney, California.
+From Hat Creek the route is well marked.
 Driving along Bidwell Road we notice an antique looking 6 foot dish atop a weathered looking 30 foot wooden tower.
 This place seems to have quite a history.
 A quarter mile further on we arrive at a lockable gate stating the visiting hours.

 An associate sets up chairs to form a little theater in the entrance hall and visitors are shown two introductory movies from a DVD about the history of the Hat Creek facility and the current ATA - Much of the following section is from History of HCRO.